AnubhaSharma2709/Heart_Diseases_Prediction/README.md

 Evaluation metrics will be used to assess the performance of each model, including accuracy, precision, recall, and F1-score.

----

-This README provides an overview of the project for predicting heart diseases using machine learning.
-For more detailed information, code implementation, and results, please refer to the project documentation and notebooks.

-Feel free to explore the code and data to gain insights into the world of heart disease prediction using data and machine learning.

-## Project Author
-[Your Name]

 ## Acknowledgments
 - [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/heart+Disease)
 - [Kaggle](https://www.kaggle.com/datasets/sumaiyatasmeem/heart-disease-classification-dataset)

-Enjoy your journey into data science and machine learning! 🚀